AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 * Entitlements, product limitations and performance guardrails listed in the [Adobe Real-Time Customer Data Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/profile/guardrails){target="_blank"} apply to Federated Audience Composition.

-* Federated Audience Composition supports the export of large audiences, handling file sizes up to 20 GB.
+* Federated Audience Composition supports the export of large audiences, with file sizes greater than 1 GB.
+For optimal performance, the maximum recommended file size is up to 20 GB.